jovotech/jovo-framework/docs/entities.md

 ## Dynamic Entities

 Dynamic entities offer the ability to dynamically add values (e.g. from an API call) to entity types during runtime.
-Currently, this feature is supported by the Alexa and Google Assistant platforms.
+Currently, this feature is supported by the following platforms and NLU services: [Alexa](https://www.jovo.tech/marketplace/platform-alexa), [Google Assistant](https://www.jovo.tech/marketplace/platform-googleassistant), [Snips NLU](https://www.jovo.tech/marketplace/nlu-snips).

-You can add dynamic entities to the `listen` property:
+You can add dynamic entities to the [`listen` property](./output-templates.md#listen):

 ```typescript
 {